bobuk/ubase/README.md

  Mighty `uBase.keys` method is very complex and used to find all the items which is greater or lesser than given one.
 Returned async generator produce tuples contains both key and value, and please note what all items will be in ascending order if `op` oriented to the right (like greater or greater-or-equal sign) or descending order for opposite cases:
  - `op`: operation sign which is used to compare given key and keys in the database, for example ">" or "<=" or members of ubase.OP enum, like ubase.OP.GTE (for Greater or Equal)
- - `key`: the key you are going to compare with, must be a string or integer.
+ - `key`: the key you will compare with.
+It must be a string or integer.
- - `mask`: used to limit the searched keys by prefix, for example "user:".
-By default `mask` is empty i.e. no musk applied.
+ - `mask`: used to limit the searched keys by prefix, for example, "user:".
+By default, `mask` is empty i.e. no musk applied.
- - `limit`: used to limit the number of answers like in SQL, default value is -1 i.e. no limits.
+ - `limit`: used to limit the number of answers like in SQL, the default value is -1 i.e. no limits.
  - `bytimestamp`: sometimes you need to find all records in order as it arrives.
 Set `bytimestamp` to True for that.
  ```python-console
  >>> await DB.user.put(2010, 10)